bluesky-social/atproto/README.md

 # NEXT-SASS

-Why would I use this, Jim?
+Why would I use this?

-* You have a really simple website you need to build and you don't want minimal dependencies and a small package.json
+* Quickly start a project with TypeScript, SASS, and NextJS.
-* Maybe you're tired of using CSS-in-JS.
+* You got tired of using CSS-in-JS.
+* You want to run a quick website.

 ### Setup (MacOS)